 Each year, Mohatt says there are about 10 to 15 applications for bikes that the foundation can’t fulfill, based on fundraising.
 To help, families can:

-- Be a race volunteer for Two Angels Miles for Smiles 5K Run/Walk and Jordyn’s Adaptive Dash each year
+- Participate in Two Angels Miles for Smiles 5K Run/Walk and Jordyn’s Adaptive Dash each year

 - Participate in Two Angels fundraisers throughout the year with your family and friends

-- Volunteer to help with their Ugly Coat Classic golf tournament (adults only) on July 28
+- Volunteer to help with their annual Ugly Coat Classic golf tournament (adults only)

 - Assist with occasional office administration tasks as needed, such as folding letters